Choose the theme you are interested in:

 What about recycling and waste management?

 There will be waste stations (and toilets) located in clusters along the length of Gorge Road.
-We try to be as kind to the environment as possible, and use ReFuse for our waste recovery.
-Please use blue bins for cans and bottles and green bins for compostable material (including paper).
+We try to be as kind to the environment as possible, and use Emterra for our waste recovery.
+Please use blue bins for cans, bottles, and other clean recyclables and green bins for compostable material (including paper).
 Plastic and bamboo utensils also are recyclable at the Pancake Breakfast and Strawberry Tea.
-Black or grey bins are for garbage only.
+Black, grey, or municipal waste bins are for garbage only.

-How can I become involved in this great event?
+How can I become involved as a volunteer in this great event?

-How do I apply to be a performer?
+How do I apply to be a Vendor, Performer, Artist, or Car Show Participant?

 If you need assistance...